ajinjue/Data_Pipeline_with_Apache_Airflow/README.md

 The source data resides in S3 and needs to be processed in Sparkify's data warehouse in Amazon Redshift.
 The source datasets consist of JSON logs that tell about user activity in the application and JSON metadata about the songs the users listen to.

+## Prerequisites
+- I created an IAM User in AWS.
+- I created and configured Redshift Serverless in AWS.
+- I connected Airflow and AWS by setting up AWS credentials into Airflow using my AWS access key and secret access key.

 ## Project Overview
 This project introduced me to the core concepts of Apache Airflow.
 To complete the project, I needed to create my own custom operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data as the final step.